Dalimil/Find-and-Replace-Browser-Extension/README.md

 Once our main content scripts are injected, they broadcast a port connection - both the background page and UI widget are listening for this event.
 Background page needs to connect to the content script to see when the message port disconnects (user may have navigated to a different page and we thus lost the injected code).
 Search widget needs the content script connection for all its API actions - this is going to be the most frequent message passing channel.

 ##### Why is the lifecycle complicated
 We are managing three separate component - the search widget, the background page, and the context of the webpage itself (via content scripts).
 None of these components are permanent - The search widget can be destroyed/closed anytime.
 The content scripts in the page are lost whenever the user navigates to a different website.
-And finally the background page isn't persistent either - it simply sets up a bunch of event listeners that can wake it up in the future, and shuts itself down.
+And finally the background page isn't persistent either - it simply sets up a bunch of event listeners that can wake it up in the future, and shuts itself down. (todo: https://developer.chrome.com/extensions/event_pages)

 Could we do everything in the content scripts?
 Content scripts run in the content of the webpage and for security reasons they don't have access to the Chrome APIs - for a large portion of the extension functionality, and for the search widget integration, we need the background page.